abhishekraut1224/Bank_Financial_Loan_Analiysis_Excel_SQl_PBI/README.md

 # Bank_Financial_Loan_Analiysis.

-# What Problm I are solving in this project
+# What problem I am solving in this project

 ### A financial institution needed insights into its data to understand better loan performance, applicant behavior, and regional trends.